- Student Experience

 • Take your entrance exam in your junior year, if possible.
 Get the admissions committee to look at your folder before the crush of applicants.

-Stop in and meet with a member of The Griff Center for Academic Engagement team in Old Main 013 or call 716-888-2170 to schedule an appointment to discuss your graduate school plans.
+Stop in and meet with a member of The Griff Center for Student Success team in Old Main 013 or call 716-888-2170 to schedule an appointment to discuss your graduate school plans.